fakedann/phase-1-project/README.md

 `Title: Taxi Driver`
 `Director:   `

 If the user satisfactorily retrieves a film, a corresponding poster will be posted in the webpage.
-At this moment, selected data from the film will be directly posted into http://localhost:3000/posts as follows:
+Moreover, an 'ADD TO DATABASE' button will appear near it.
+If the user confirms that they retrieved the correct film and wishes to add it to the database, they can do so by cliclking the aforementioned button.
+If they proceed with this action, this is how the information will be stored in the database:

 ```sh
  [